Florida taxpayers may lose $218M on empty 'Alligator Alcatraz' as judge orders shutdown

 The center has been plagued by reports of unsanitary conditions and detainees being cut off from the legal system.

 It's also facing several legal challenges, including one that U.S. District Judge Kathleen Williams ruled on late Wednesday.
-She denied requests to pause her order to wind down operations, after agreeing last week with environmental groups and the Miccosukee Tribe that the state and federal defendants didn't follow federal law requiring an environmental review for the sensitive wetlands nearby.
+She denied requests to pause her order to wind down operations, after agreeing last week with environmental groups and the Miccosukee Tribe that the state and federal defendants didn't follow federal law requiring an environmental review for the detention center in the middle of sensitive wetlands.

 The Miami judge said the number of detainees was already dwindling, and the federal government’s “immigration enforcement goals will not be thwarted by a pause in operations.”
 That's despite Department of Homeland Security lawyers saying the judge's order would disrupt that enforcement.